SWEDES: TheWayTheyWere

 Today's Bethany College students encounter pieces of the College's earliest history concerning Emil O. Deere when they chant the 1903 Swedish Bethany cheer, "Rockar Stockar," which he translated to English after the assumed author Eric Heurlin drafted it.
 (Source: Emory Lindquist, 1975, Bethany In Kansas, the history of a college, pages 189-190.)

-Out of the entire Bethany College family, Deere had the longest association with his alma mater, one that lasted sixty-seven (67) years from 1899 to 1966!
+Out of the entire Bethany College family of academia - as a student and professor, Deere had the longest association with his alma mater, one that lasted sixty-seven (67) years from 1899 to 1966!
 A humble Swedish gentleman, first he was a Bethany College student, then a professor and student's friend, a department head, a museum curator, an academic dean, a vice president, and a registrar.
 Added to these, he played a variety of other roles, large and small, including Kansas Collegiate Athletic Conferences president for nine (9) years, at Bethany.

 For thirty (30) years of his life, he was addressed as Dean Deere, and, then, in 1948 he was addressed as Dr. Deere as a result of receiving the Doctor of Laws Degree from Upsala College of East Orange, New Jersey.

-Deere was colleague and friend to six (6) Swedish American Bethany College presidents beginning with Augustana Lutheran College graduate founder and president Dr. Rev. Carl Aaron Swensson (1889-1904), was the right-hand man to president Dr. Rev. Ernst Pihlblad (1904-1941), continuing in that role to his former student and good friend president Dr. Emory Lindquist (1941-1953); nearing his retirement year his role transitioned more into an advisor concerning college history to president Dr. Robert Mortvedt (1953-1958), to president Dr. L. Dale Lund (1958-1965) and to president Dr. G. Kenneth Andeen (1965-1967).
+Deere was colleague and friend to six (6) Swedish American Bethany College presidents beginning with Augustana College and Theological Seminary graduate, second president and Bethany College founder, Dr. Rev. Carl Aaron Swensson (1889-1904), was the right-hand man to president Dr. Rev. Ernst Pihlblad for 37 years (1904-1941), continuing in that role to his former student and good friend president Dr. Emory Lindquist (1941-1953); nearing his retirement year his role transitioned more into an advisor concerning college history to president Dr. Robert Mortvedt (1953-1958), to president Dr. L. Dale Lund (1958-1965) and to president Dr. G. Kenneth Andeen (1965-1967).

 Traveling back in time now, let us hear from him and them at Bethany, the way he was and the way they were!